U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-- The Palestinian Territories consumed 20,000 barrels per day (bbl/d) of petroleum in 2011, all of which was imported because the territories do not have domestic refining capabilities.
+- The Palestinian Territories consumed 23,300 barrels per day (bbl/d) of petroleum and total liquids in 2012, all from imports, because the territories do not have domestic refining capabilities.
 In recent years most imports of refined petroleum products have been either distillate fuel oil or liquefied petroleum gases.
-From 2000-2010, those two products accounted for an average of almost 80 percent of petroleum consumption in the Palestinian Territories.
+From 2000-2010, those two products accounted for an average of almost 80% of petroleum and liquids consumption in the Palestinian Territories.

-- In 2010, the Palestinian Territories generated only 445 million kilowatthours (KWh) of electricity, enough to meet just 10 percent of demand.
-Electricity imports accounted for the remaining 90 percent of power consumed in 2010, which totaled 4.6 billion KWh.
+- In 2010, the Palestinian Territories generated only 445 million kilowatthours (KWh) of electricity, enough to meet just 10% of demand.
+Electricity imports accounted for the remaining 90% of power consumed in 2010, which totaled 4.6 billion KWh.

 Overview data for Palestinian Territories+ EXPAND ALL

 -- = Not applicable; NA = Not available; E = Estimate value